 12. In case of sponsored trips:

-- Sponsor in Peru or India should present a guarantee letter attesting that he or she will be responsible to bear some or all costs of boarding and lodging of the applicant, or repatriation, if needed.
+- The sponsor in Peru or India should present a guarantee letter attesting that he or she will be responsible to bear some or all costs of boarding and lodging of the applicant, or repatriation if needed.

 - Proof of financial solvency of the sponsor, e.g. bank statements, fixed deposit.

-As per the embassy, the time of tourist and business visa processing for Indian nationals normally ranges within 4-5 working days.
+As per the embassy, the time of Peru tourist and business visa processing for Indian nationals normally ranges from 4-5 working days.
 The visa fee is Rs 2250, in cash.
-Also, notice that the Peru embassy has clearly written -Peru does not require travelers to hold a valid yellow fever certificate.
+Also, notice that the Peru embassy has written – Peru does not require travelers to hold a valid yellow fever certificate.

 But if you go to the Iquitos part of the Peruvian Amazon, I would advise you to get a yellow fever vaccination done.
 Be safe, always.
 (Related Read: Manu Park Tour, The Amazon Jungle, Peru)

-As per readers and other friends who have shared their experiences with me and also as per the Peru embassy, you can apply for a Peru visa with an agent.
+As per readers and other friends who have shared their experiences with me and also as per the Peru embassy, you can apply for a visa to Peru with an agent.
 The processing time is about 3-4 working days or more if the embassy is busy.

 Guys, as long as you have time and health under your arm, travel.
 If for nothing else, travel to see this world, that is more beautiful than anything else.

-My exhaustive guide to traveling in Peru – I backpacked in for about five weeks.
-This Peru guide is complete and a one-stop travel guide to find all the information on Peru and to answer all your Peru travel questions.
+My exhaustive guide to traveling in Peru – I backpacked in Peru for about five weeks.
+This complete Peru guide is a one-stop travel guide on all the information on Peru and answers all your Peru travel questions.

 My complete travel article on Chile – I taught English in Chile for five months and traveled through the country, solo, for about 6 months.
 This Chile guide has all the information that I can provide on traveling in Chile and understanding the country from a foreigner’s and an Indian’s perspective.

-My comprehensive guide to traveling in Bolivia – I traveled in Bolivia for about a month, solo and with friends I made in Chile.
+My comprehensive guide to traveling in Bolivia – I traveled in Bolivia for about a month, solo.
 In this Bolivia guide, I have written down exhaustive travel information on Bolivia.
-From places to see, things to do, to Bolivia’s economy and politics, you will find it all here.
+Places to see, things to do, and Bolivia’s economy and politics, you will find it all.

 Let me know if you have any questions.
 A lot more South America articles are on my blog.
-You can find them by navigating to the South America page in the menu bar under Travel.
+You can find them by navigating to this South America page.

 Are you planning to go to Peru?
 Let me know if you have more questions about getting a Peru Visa for Indians.
-Peru visa requirements for Indian citizens.
-As you can see, many people are posting their experiences, asking questions, and helping out each other.
-Let’s keep this information exchange going so that we have the most recent information and experiences on Peru visa 🙂
+Peru visa requirements for Indian citizens As you can see, many people are posting their experiences, asking questions, and helping out each other.
+Let’s keep this information exchange going to have the most recent information and experiences on Visa for Peru.